flyway/flywaydb.org/documentation/learnmore/existing.md

 These are the steps to follow to successfully integrate Flyway into a project with existing databases.

+If you are new to Flyway, read through our [getting started](/documentation/getstarted/) section first.

 ## Extract the DDL and reference data from production

 First start by taking a snapshot of your most important database: production.
 This will be the starting point for migrations.